Captain (armed forces): Modern usage

-The military rank of captain was in use from the 1560s, referring to an officer who commands a company.
-The naval sense, an officer who commands a man-of-war, is somewhat earlier, from the 1550s, later extended in meaning to "master or commander of any kind of vessel".

-A captain in the period prior to the professionalization of the armed services of European nations subsequent to the French Revolution, during the early modern period, was a nobleman who purchased the right to head a company from the previous holder of that right.
-He would in turn receive money from another nobleman to serve as his lieutenant.
-The funding to provide for the troops came from the monarch or his government; the captain had to be responsible for it.
-If he was not, or was otherwise court-martialed, he would be dismissed ("cashiered"), and the monarch would receive money from another nobleman to command the company.
-Otherwise, the only pension for the captain was selling the right to another nobleman when he was ready to retire.

 Air forces

 Many air forces, such as the United States Air Force, use a rank structure and insignia similar to those of the army.

 However, the United Kingdom's Royal Air Force, many other Commonwealth air forces and a few non-Commonwealth air forces use an air force-specific rank structure in which flight lieutenant is OF-2.
 A group captain is derived from the naval rank of captain.

 Canada is a unique exception.
 Due to the unification of the Canadian Armed Forces in 1968, the air force rank titles are the same as those of the Canadian Army.
 However, like their Commonwealth counterparts, rank braids are pearl grey and increase in half strip increments.
 The decision was taken not to restore the historic rank titles for the RCAF due to it being deemed 'too confusing'.